-This is going to be my summary of the freely available* Linear Algebra course from MIT.
-I watched the lectures of this course in the summer of 2008.
-This was not the first time I learned linear algebra.
-I had already had two terms of linear algebra when I studied physics back in 2004.
-But it was not enough for a curious mind like mine.
-I wanted to see how it was taught at the world's best university.
+This is going to be my summary of Linear Algebra course from MIT.
+I watched the lectures of this course in the summer of last year.
+This was not the first time I'm learning linear algebra.
+I already read a couple of books and read a few tutorials a couple of years ago but it was not enough for a curious mind like mine.

 I'll write the summary in the same style as I did my summary of MIT Introduction to Algorithms.
 I'll split up the whole course in 30 or so posts, each post will contain one or more lectures together with my comments, my scanned notes, embedded video lectures and a timeline of the topics in the lecture.
 But, not to flood my blog with just mathematics, I will write one or two programming posts in between.
 You should subscribe to my posts through RSS here.